GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 Previously, there was no way for developers to find out why their pages were blocked from using the bfcache in the field tough there was a [test in Chrome dev tools](https://web.dev/bfcache/#test-to-ensure-your-pages-are-cacheable).
 To enable monitoring in the field, the [`PerformanceNavigationTiming`](https://developer.mozilla.org/docs/Web/API/PerformanceNavigationTiming) class has been extended to include a `notRestoredReasons` property.
 This returns an object containing information on all frames present in the document:

  * Details such as frame `id` and `name`, to help identify them in the HTML.
- * Whether they were blocked from using the BFCache.
+ * Whether they were blocked from using the bfcache.
- * Reasons why they were blocked from using the BFCache.
+ * Reasons why they were blocked from using the bfcache.

  This allows developers to take action to make those pages BFCache-compatible, thereby improving site performance.